 Originals > Options

 I think the Options are rather self-explaining.
 Set-and-forget but take notice at least once.
-Do you like to save adjustments, include movies, and like to be notified when done?
+Do you like to save adjustments, including movies, and like to be notified when done?
 Check your boxes!

 When working with a session you have the option to include the export folder to the Session Favorites.
 This will include the folder in the search function, which is also used for Smart Albums.

-Probably more often then not, you will export your original plus adjustments into a new TIFF, PSD, PNG or JPEG file.
+The second Export option in Capture One you probably will use most: Export Variants.
+This will export your original plus adjustments into a new TIFF, PSD, PNG or JPEG file.
 For this purpose you take a slightly different route from File menu > Export Images > Variants to get into the proper dialog.